 Yes.
 COVID-19 vaccines are working well to prevent severe illness, hospitalization, and death.
 However, public health experts are starting to see reduced protection from the primary vaccine series over time against mild and moderate disease, especially among certain high-risk populations.
-Getting a booster dose at least 5 ½ months after receiving your primary series of the vaccine will increase and extend protection against the virus.
+Getting a booster dose after receiving your primary series of the vaccine will increase and extend protection against the virus.

 How does the booster dose better protect me from COVID-19 variants?

 Clinical trials show that a booster dose increases the immune response in people who have finished a COVID-19 vaccine primary series 6 months earlier or who received a J&J/Janssen single-dose vaccine 2 months earlier.
 With an increased immune response, people should have improved protection against getting infected with COVID-19.